demiurgeQuantified/StarlitLibrary/docs/source/modules/TaskManager.rst

 Examples
 --------
+Tasks are functions that, once added, will be called every tick until finished.
-A simple task that counts to 5 in the console:
+An example of a simple task that counts to 5, incrementing by one each tick, printing each number to the console:
 ::

     local TaskManager = require("Starlit/Taskmanager")